Artilibre/artilibre-web/README.md

 We use [tailwindcss](https://tailwindcss.com/) so it could be a good idea to use this vscode plugin `Tailwind CSS IntelliSense`.
 Our vscode configuration is shared with [.vscode/settings.json](.vscode/settings.json).
 The file association lets us to avoid seeing the vscode error on tailwind directive : unknown at rule @tailwind warning.

 You can find more information about it at this address : https://byby.dev/at-rule-tailwind

+### Fonts

+We use font from Vercel named [Geist](https://vercel.com/font).
+You can simply use it with tailwindcss by using:

+- `font-sans` class name for Geist Sans
+- `font-mono` class name for Geist Mono.

 ### Legacy peer deps 🧬